Elkoumy/AlgorithmicsProject/README.md

 ![](./Images_GUI/img222.png)

 # Methods:
-1. NegaMax: a tree searching algorithm derived from minimax, which looks to the future to minimizes the maximum value that your opponent can take from you and decide how best to make your next move.
+* **NegaMax:** a tree searching algorithm derived from minimax, which looks to the future to minimizes the maximum value that your opponent can take from you and decide how best to make your next move.
-2. Alpha-beta pruning: used to decrease the number of nodes that are evaluated by the negamax algorithm.
+* **Alpha-beta** pruning: used to decrease the number of nodes that are evaluated by the negamax algorithm.

 # Contribution:
-1. Evaluation function that uses the following heuristics (defined by chess players):
+* **Evaluation function** that uses the following heuristics (defined by chess players):
-• A. Further developed pieces are better.
+  * Further developed pieces are better.
-• B. Doubled Pawns are not good
+  * Doubled Pawns are not good
-• C. Isolated Pawns are not good
+  * Isolated Pawns are not good
-2. Iterative Deepening: It is the improvement for depth-limited search, Instead of specifying a fixed search depth, It starts working with depth 1, then depth 2, and continue incrementing the depth until the time allocated for the search is exhausted
+* **Iterative Deepening:** It is the improvement for depth-limited search, Instead of specifying a fixed search depth, It starts working with depth 1, then depth 2, and continue incrementing the depth until the time allocated for the search is exhausted
-3. Multi-Threading: We implement the search in the search tree to execute in parallel to reduce the total execution time.
+* **Multi-Threading:** We implement the search in the search tree to execute in parallel to reduce the total execution time.
-4. We cache the evaluated steps, so we can make use of them in case of repetition to reduce the execution time.
+* We cache the evaluated steps, so we can make use of them in case of repetition to reduce the execution time.
-5. We handle the end phase of the game in a special way and we use previously evaluated positions from online chess databases that contain the games of master players.
+* We handle the end phase of the game in a special way and we use previously evaluated positions from online chess databases that contain the games of master players.

 # Future work:
-Applying further enhancement would make the engine better.
+* Applying further enhancement would make the engine better.
 We think that applying methods like Neural Network, Genetic Algorithms, and random selection in the evaluation function would have interesting results.

 # AlgorithmicsProject
-This project has been done for [Algorithmics (MTAT.03.238)](https://courses.cs.ut.ee/2019/algorithmics/fall) course at the University of Tartu under the supervision of Jaak Vilo, Dmytro Fishman, and Joonas Puura.
+* This project has been done for [Algorithmics (MTAT.03.238)](https://courses.cs.ut.ee/2019/algorithmics/fall) course at the University of Tartu under the supervision of Jaak Vilo, Dmytro Fishman, and Joonas Puura.

 # Refrences
 [1] https://www.freecodecamp.org/news/simple-chess-ai-step-by-step-1d55a9266977/